vicinityh2020/vicinity-agent/docs/TD.md

 For purposes of VICINITY it was necessary to slightly change it, but we try to follow it (what is quite tricky sometimes, as this draft is still continually changing :) )

+Thing Descriptions are provided by Adapter mandatory **/objects** service.
+It is the backbone service for VICINITY auto discovery of objects.
+Frankly speaking, Adapter must be able to describe all objects it exposes to VICINITY, together with their interaction patterns.

 pozor na mandatory attrs .. vysvetlit, ze kedy su a nie su mandarory!!

 | Field name | JSON Construct | Mandatory | Description |